rsync To Keep Two Machines Synchronized¶

 - Able to use crontab to automate the running of the script.

-Using rsync over SSH is neither as powerful as lsyncd (which allows you to watch a directory or file for changes and keep it synchronized in real time), or as flexible as rsnapshot (which offers the ability to easily backup multiple targets from a single machine).
-But, it does offer the ability to keep two machines up-to-date on a schedule that you define.
+rsync over SSH is neither as powerful as lsyncd (which allows you to watch a directory or file for changes and keep it synchronized in real time), or as flexible as rsnapshot (which offers the ability to easily backup multiple targets from a single machine).
+However, it does provide the ability to keep two computers up to date on a schedule that you define.

 For all of the below, we will be doing things as the root user, so either login as root or use the